Alison Scott backrground web res

 Languages

-Alison is also French (proficient) and Cantonese (conversational).
+Alison speaks French (proficient) and Cantonese (conversational).

 Professional involvement